Paul-Henry de Belvèze

 Paul-Henry de Belvèze (11 March 1801 – 8 February 1875) was a French sailor who was given the mission by Napoleon III's government of renewing commercial relations with Canada.
-De Belvèze undertake this task successfully and his visit to the country resulted in greatly improved relations between the two nations.
+De Belvèze undertook this task successfully and his visit to the country resulted in greatly improved relations between the two nations.
 A longer term consequence of the efforts of de Belvèze was the establishment of a French consulate at Quebec.

 Origins

 De Belvèze was descended from an old family of Languedoc; b.
 11 March 1801 at Montauban, son of Antoine-Jean-François de Belvèze and Marie-Josèphe-Jeanne Garrigues de Saint-Fauste; d.
 8 Feb.
 1875 in his mansion at Toulon.

 Naval career

 A former pupil of the École Polytechnique, young Paul-Henry de Belvèze joined the navy in 1823 and was subsequently put in charge of various expeditions, notably to South America, Europe, and the Holy Land.
 In 1855, while he was cruising in the Gulf of Saint Lawrence, captaining La Capricieuse, as “commander of the French forces in the waters of Newfoundland,” Napoleon III's government decided to entrust to him the mission of renewing relations with Canada, a mission which, in the terms of the official mandate, was to be above all “commercial, with no diplomatic character.”